fserv/fwww/README.md

-# Fwww
+# fwww

- Fwww is the repository for fast Web server applications.
+ fwww is the repository for fast Web server applications.
  It is based on C++ for fast Web project development, release, and deployment.
  In fwww, the light-weight and fast Web server lighttpd serves user requests, which are handed over to C++/C fastcgi processes.
 The C++/C fastcgi processes